replicated-demos/katacoda-scenarios/kubecon-eu-2022/kubecon-eu-2022-intro/step1.md

 # Installing trouble

-* Lets run the following to create chaos:
+* Lets run the following to create chaos

 `. install-trouble.sh`{{execute}}

 While our environment is warming up, let's briefly discuss what will happen to the cluster.